Derpressed/kGUI/README.md

     To be reliably used within every machine, MacOS and any other operating system's API will be needed in future updates.
 </p>
 <p>
-    Functionality is limited to Window Creation, code will be updated once
+    Functionality is limited to Window Creation, code will be updated once all functionality is built in
 </p>